Table of Contents

 ERC-20 addresses the fragmented, inconsistent, and unpredictable behavior of tokens across the Ethereum ecosystem.

 Before the introduction of ERC-20, creating tokens on the Ethereum blockchain was inconsistent and fragmented.
-Developers faced challenges ensuring their tokens could interact reliably with wallets, exchanges, and other smart contracts.
+Developers faced challenges ensuring their tokens could interact reliably with wallets, exchanges, and other smart contracts

 Early token implementations lacked uniformity in essential functions like transferring tokens or checking balances, leading to compatibility issues across decentralized applications (dApps).
 This inconsistency made it difficult to develop interoperable systems, as tokens often behaved unpredictably when integrated into different platforms.